mbunse/kids_phone/README.md

 - USB audio device with mic and phone plug
 - switches (tbd.)

 At first, we need the USB sound card to be the default audio device.
-Therefore we create a file `/etc/alsa.conf` with the following content:
+Therefore we create a file `/etc/asound.conf` with the following content:
 ```
+defaults.pcm.!card 1
+defaults.pcm.!device 0
+defaults.ctl.!card 1
 ```
 I had to reboot the raspi to make this work.
 Can be tested by runnig the following commands:
 ```